Lucas-Erkana/Balance_Sheet/README.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone https://github.com/Lucash2022/Accessibility.git
+- On the terminal run this command git clone https://github.com/Lucash2022/Balance_Sheet.git

-- Go to the repository folder using command prompt cd Accessibility.
+- Go to the repository folder using command prompt cd Balance_Sheet.

 - Install the dev dependencies for linters run npm install.